-The ability to measure three-dimensional (3D) blood flow fields in vivo is an important capability for studying the effects of blood flow properties on the development, diagnosis, and treatment of cardiovascular diseases, such as atherosclerosis.^{1,2} To gain useful information from in vivo blood flow field measurements, noninvasive measurement through optically opaque tissue at high resolution is required.
+The ability to measure three-dimensional (3D) blood flow fields in vivo is an important capability for studying the effects of blood flow properties on the development, diagnosis and treatment of cardiovascular diseases, such as atherosclerosis [1,2].
+To gain useful information from in vivo blood flow field measurements, non-invasive measurement through opaque tissue at high resolution is required.

-Currently available techniques for flow field measurement in opaque vessels, such as magnetic resonance imaging based techniques,^{3,4} suffer from poor spatial and temporal resolution, limiting the application of these techniques for in vivo flow analysis.
+Currently available techniques for flow field measurement in opaque vessels, such as magnetic resonance imaging based techniques [3,4], suffer from poor spatial and temporal resolution, limiting the application of these techniques for in vivo analysis.

-Particle image velocimetry (PIV) is an established flow measurement technique, in which the displacement of tracer particles is determined using cross-correlation of regions within particle image pairs.^{5,6} Several variants exist for volumetric flow analysis,^{7-9} which require reconstruction of the particle image in 3D space, followed by either 3D particle tracking or 3D cross-correlation within this volume.
+Particle-image velocimetry (PIV) is an established flow measurement technique, in which the displacement of tracer particles is determined using cross-correlation of regions within particle image pairs [5,6].
+Several variants exist for volumetric flow analysis [7-9], which require reconstruction of the particle image in 3D space, followed by either 3D particle tracking or 3D cross-correlation within this volume.
 This requires each tracer particle to be discernable from all imaging angles, limiting the maximum particle seeding density, thus reducing spatial resolution.
 Also, PIV techniques are typically applied using visible light, necessitating an optically transparent sample.

 X-rays allow high resolution imaging through opaque tissue, making this imaging mode ideal for in vivo measurement.
-X-ray phase contrast imaging (PCI) exploits the high coherence of third-generation synchrotron radiation, while the high flux from these sources permits rapid imaging.
-A large propagation distance between the sample and the detector allows the incident x-ray waves, which are slightly refracted at surface interfaces, to interfere at the detector plane, generating intensity fringes which result in edge enhancement.
-In this way, propagation based x-ray PCI provides the ability to differentiate soft tissue, and even red blood cells, a capability not available through typical absorption based x-ray imaging.10-12
+X-ray phase contrast imaging exploits the high coherence of third-generation synchrotron radiation, whilst the high flux from these sources permits rapid imaging.
+A large propagation distance between the sample and the detector allows the incident X-ray waves, which are slightly refracted at surface interfaces, to interfere at the detector plane, generating intensity fringes which result in edge enhancement.
+In this way, propagation-based X-ray phase-contrast imaging (PCI) provides the ability to differentiate soft tissue, and even red blood cells, a capability not available through typical absorption based X-ray imaging [10-12].

-Several recent studies have combined PCI with PIV to yield planar^{13,14} or volumetric flow measurements.^{11,15,16} X-ray PIV and particle tracking has also been performed using absorption contrast imaging with medical x-ray sources.^{17,18} The x-ray PIV techniques described in these studies use particle images taken at a single viewing angle, which contain no particle displacement information in the direction parallel to the x-ray beam, limiting x-ray PIV to two component velocity measurements.
+Several recent studies have combined PCI with PIV to yield planar [13,14] or volumetric flow measurements [11,15,16].
+X-ray PIV has also been performed using absorption contrast imaging with medical X-ray sources [17].
+The X-ray PIV techniques described in these studies use particle images taken at a single viewing angle, which contain no particle displacement information in the direction parallel to the X-ray beam, limiting X-ray PIV to two component velocity measurements.
 Also, no information regarding the velocity profile in the dimension perpendicular to the image plane is available, and therefore 3D measurements are not possible without prior knowledge of the flow.
-The use of multiple projection angles to overcome this limitation has been suggested,^{12,16,19} however no implementation of this concept appears in the literature.
-The present letter describes an x-ray PIV technique which uses data obtained from multiple viewing angles for tomographic reconstruction of the 3D flow-field.
-The technique, computed tomographic x-ray velocimetry (CTXV), combines high resolution phasecontrast x-ray imaging with PIV and computed tomography (CT).
+The use of multiple projection angles to overcome this limitation has been suggested [12,16,18], however no implementation of this concept has appeared in the literature.
+We have developed an X-ray PIV technique that uses data obtained from multiple viewing angles for tomographic reconstruction of the 3D flow-field [19].
+The technique, computed tomographic X-rav velocimetry (CTXV), combines phase-contrast X-ray imaging with PIV and computed tomography (CT).